 If you need to make a contribution, it will start from the date you began to get care services.
 You are encouraged to complete a financial assessment as quickly as possible to avoid a debt accruing.

-The Homecare Charging and Support Team will write to you to confirm the dates.
+The Community Care Charging and Support Team will write to you to confirm the dates.

 How much you may need to contribute depends on the outcome of your assessment and also how you choose to meet your care needs.
 There is no maximum amount you will be asked to put towards your care each week, unless your savings or capital is more than the upper capital amount.